withastro/astro/docs/src/pages/guides/styling.md

 #### Migrating from v0.19

 As of [version 0.20.0](https://github.com/snowpackjs/astro/releases/tag/astro%400.20.0), Astro will no longer bundle, build and process `public/` files.
 Previously, we'd recommended putting your tailwind files in the `public/` directory.
-If you started a project with this pattern, you should move any Tailwind styles into the `src` directory and import them in your template using [Astro.resolve()](/reference/api-reference#astroresolve):
+If you started a project with this pattern, you should move any Tailwind styles into the `src` directory and import them in your template using [Astro.resolve()][astro-resolve]:

 ```astro
   <link